ibudasov/ibudasov.github.io/Azure.md

+# PowerShell

+- can be connected to your Account/Subscription
+- got
+  - `cmdlet`, which are modules
+    - modules can be installed and reused
+- can do scripting (base for cmdlets)
+- can do pyping `$vm | Get-AzVMSize`
+- command outputs are objects `$vm = (Get-AzVM -Name "testvm-eus-01" -ResourceGroupName learn-bce21a4b-3352-4e88-8d15-680d3dc88c35)`
+- Can be assigned to a variable, and then output as a whole or a part of it, a property `$vm.StorageProfile.OsDisk`

 # Resource Manager

+> 💡 you can download resources as ARM JSON, edit it and redeploy

 **Resource Groups** are at their simplest a logical collection of resources.
 There are a few rules for resource groups.
 - Resources can only exist in one resource group.